Christovis/category-theory-for-programmers-companion/docs/part1.md

     fmap f g = f . g
 ```

-However, in this chapter the `Reader` functor was implemented differently and we use the following definition
+which was slightly rewritten in this chapter,

 ```haskell
 newtype Reader e a = Reader (e -> a)